 Caroline was instructed (as junior to Richard Glover QC) on Mainline Pipeline v Colston, a case in the Upper Tribunal regarding the valuation of an oil pipeline.

-- Acting in a hearing regarding a Suitable Alternative Natural Greenspace (SANG).
+- Acting in a planning hearing regarding a Suitable Alternative Natural Greenspace (SANG);

 - Assisting with drafting an opinion on the renewal of old mineral permissions and compliance with the EIA Directive.

-Caroline is experienced in the law relating to village greens and assets of community value.
+Caroline regularly advises on the law relating to assets of community value.

-She acted (as junior to Douglas Edwards QC) in the Upper Tribunal in Banner Homes v St Albans City and DC UKUT 0232 (AAC), which was a challenge to the registration of an open area of land as an asset of community value under the Localism Act 2011.
-Banner Homes was the first case concerning assets of community value to go to the Upper Tribunal.
-It is currently on appeal to the Court of Appeal, with a hearing date in February 2018.
+She acted (as junior to Douglas Edwards QC) in the Court of Appeal in Banner Homes v St Albans City and DC EWCA Civ 1187, which was a challenge to the registration of an open area of land on the basis that the community use made of the land was trespassory use.
+Banner Homes was the first case concerning assets of community value to go to the Court of Appeal.

 Caroline also recently represented the City of London in the First-tier Tribunal in resisting a challenge to the first asset of community value registered in the City, the Still and Star public house in Aldgate (4C Hotels v City of London CR/2017/0011).

-Caroline advises on a number of matters relating to the Housing Act 2004.
+Caroline advises on matters relating to the Housing Act 2004.
 Recent examples relate to:

 - HMO Prosecutions.